secluso/secluso/HOW_TO.md

 address: "0.0.0.0".parse().unwrap(),
 ```

-### Step 4: Configuring the IP camera and connecting it to your local machine
+## Step 4 (IP camera only): Configuring the IP camera and connecting it to your local machine

 Our goal is to connect the camera to your local machine (aka machine) without giving the IP camera Internet access.
 You will use this local machine later to run the Privastead camera hub software.